 Some people who are ill or disabled find it useful to make a list of things they find difficult, especially on ‘bad’ days, so they can discuss them during the assessment.

 Together you will explore how difficult you find it to carry out activities in your everyday life, such as washing and dressing, managing your toilet needs or living safely in your home.
-These are known as care outcomes.
+These are known as ‘care outcomes’.

 If someone already helps you with these activities, this still counts as a need you have, so you should make sure that the assessor knows you find it hard to carry out these tasks either with or without help.

 They need to know how many care outcomes you are unable to achieve to work out whether you are eligible for support.
 The Care Act 2014 imposed a general duty on local authorities to fully consider a person’s wellbeing when assessing and providing care and support services.
-Wellbeing is described in the guidance that accompanies the Care Act as relating to the following areas:

 It’s a good idea to take a friend or family member with you to the assessment so that they can help you explain how your condition affects you.